Soviet war crimes: Mass rapes

 As Allied troops entered and occupied German territory during the later stages of World War II, mass rapes of women took place both in connection with combat operations and during the subsequent occupation of Germany.
 Scholars agree that the majority of the rapes were committed by Soviet occupation troops.
-Western estimates of the traceable number of rape victims range from two hundred thousand to two million.
+Western estimates of the traceable number of rape victims range from tens of thousands to two million.
 Following the Winter Offensive of 1945, mass rape by Soviet males occurred in all major cities taken by the Red Army.
 Women were gang raped by as many as several dozen soldiers during the occupation of Poland.
 In some cases victims who did not hide in the basements all day were raped up to 15 times.
 According to historian Antony Beevor, following the Red Army's capture of Berlin in 1945, Soviet troops raped German women and girls as young as eight years old.

 The explanation of "revenge" is disputed by Beevor, at least with regard to the mass rapes.
 Beevor has written that Red Army soldiers also raped Soviet and Polish women liberated from concentration camps, and he contends that this undermines the revenge explanation, they were often committed by rear echelon units.

 According to Norman Naimark, after the summer of 1945, Soviet soldiers caught raping civilians usually received punishments ranging from arrest to execution.
 However, Naimark contends that the rapes continued until the winter of 1947–48, when Soviet occupation authorities finally confined troops to strictly guarded posts and camps.
 Naimark concluded that "The social psychology of women and men in the Soviet zone of occupation was marked by the crime of rape from the first days of occupation, through the founding of the GDR in the fall of 1949, until, one could argue, the present."

 According to Richard Overy, the Russians refused to acknowledge Soviet war crimes, partly "because they felt that much of it was justified vengeance against an enemy who committed much worse, and partly it was because they were writing the victors' history."